Lovish-Dak/Network-Intrusion-Detection-System/README.md

 # Network-Intrusion-Detection-System

 # Overview
 This is my B.Tech Project, where I created a model which can detect network intrusions effectively.
-For the effective intrusion detection system, I used the Convolutional Neural Networks as it can capture both spatial and temporal patterns, and I used BiLSTM layers as well because LSTM generalizes well on time series or sequential data.
+For the effective intrusion detection system, I used the Convolutional Neural Networks as they can capture both spatial and temporal patterns, and I used BiLSTM layers as well because LSTM generalizes well on time series or sequential data.

 # Datasets Used
 (i) NSL-KDD <br>